WatchOperation

 requirements in each iteration to signal completion.
 The function in the

-preceding example always calls response.require_resources()
+preceding example always calls response.require_resources() regardless of

 whether the service exists.
 This ensures Crossplane knows when to stop calling